List of Contents

 How safe is Milan

 Milan is the only city I’ve ever been nearly pickpocketed in and considering some of the places we’ve visited are developing, poor and traditionally considered dangerous, that’s saying quite a lot.
-Perhaps it was because I wasn’t being my usual vigilant self, perhaps I was exhausted from weeks of train travel and pounding cities, perhaps I just wasn’t paying attention whatever the reason, I lost my faith in Milan in a clothes shop near our hotel.I was happily browsing with my daughter when she yelled “Mum, that lady has her hand in your backpack”.
+Perhaps it was because I wasn’t being my usual vigilant self, perhaps I was exhausted from weeks of train travel and pounding cities, perhaps I just wasn’t paying attention whatever the reason, I lost my faith in Milan in a clothes shop near our hotel.
+I was happily browsing with my daughter when she yelled “Mum, that lady has her hand in your backpack”.

 I immediately whipped round and off the lady went, whilst I was still in shock.
 Luckily she hadn’t taken anything but she had unzipped it and was clearly having a good rummage.
 Another lady confirmed what Piper saw and we were all a little shock up.
 I was fuming, my daughter shouldn’t have to protect me from petty thieves!
-But then I should have been paying attention, Milan is such a tourist hotspot it’s bound to be attractive to petty criminals.Remember folks, always wear your backpack on your front in crowded places, stay aware but there is no need to be scared.Apart from the food incident mentioned earlier, we found the rest of Milan to be pretty safe, the underground was great and most people were helpful.
+But then I should have been paying attention, Milan is such a tourist hotspot it’s bound to be attractive to petty criminals.Remember folks, always wear your backpack on your front in crowded places, stay aware but there is no need to be scared.

 How much does it cost to visit Milan

-Flights from the UK to Milan are extremely cheap with several of the low cost airlines servicing the route.
-We flew with Ryan Air for under £30 one way (Milan to East Midlands)Hotels in Milan cover pretty much all budgets, if you want the ultimate luxury then you can grab a 5 star like the NH Collection Milano President for as much as £400 per night.Our stay at the 4 star Hotel Galles Best Western cost £271 for three nights.
+Hotels in Milan cover pretty much all budgets, if you want the ultimate luxury then you can grab a 5 star like the NH Collection Milano President for as much as £400 per night.
+Our stay at the 4 star Hotel Galles Best Western cost £271 for three nights.

-Make sure you check out a comparison website like Trivago before booking you stay.Food and drink is pretty typical for a European city, you can get a nice meal and glass of wine for one for around £20.
-Apart from our one disastrous meal, we lived on snacks and pretty cheap food and just had a huge breakfast in the hotel.
+Make sure you check out a comparison website like Tripadvisor before booking you stay.
+Food and drink is pretty typical for a European city, you can get a nice meal and glass of wine for one for around £20.
+Apart from one disastrous meal, we lived on snacks and pretty cheap food and just had a huge breakfast in the hotel.
 This kept our daily food budget to around £25 for two.

-Would I go back to Milan with my daughter?
+Would I go back to Milan with my daughter

 I’m glad we visited, Milan is full of some great things to do and breath-taking buildings but it is very touristy and commercial which means that most of the places you’ll want to visit or stay or eat at will be crowded and overpriced.
 I think I was happier during our day trip to Como!
 I don’t think there’s any need to see the same things a second time so if we do return I think we’ll flip it and stay by the Lake for a few days and take a day trip to Milan.